Brussels: the city of the Peregrine

 Today, like every spring since 2005, we invite you to discover the Peregrine Falcons that nest in Brussels and beyond.
 Come and discover every detail of the life of this magnificent bird thanks to a camera system that transmits 7/24 in live streaming the nesting cycle of several pairs living in Brussels.

-Welcome to the website of the Brussels peregrines!
+Welcome to the website of the Peregrine Falcons of Brussels !

 At the Cathedral of Saints Michael and Gudula, the Peregrine Falcons, over the years, have become an integral part of the heritage.
 They are sought after and admired by visitors but above all pampered by the collaborators and clergymen of the cathedral.
 Pampered and, sometimes also a little vilified when heaps of feathers block a gutter or when a very bloody carcass tumbles down on the forecourt, just at the entrance of the building ...
 Two sides to every coin!

 Air show at Saint Job.